Understand charger levels and features

 Smart EV chargers

 Smart EV chargers ensure the most efficient charging by automatically adjusting the amount of electricity being sent to an EV based on timing and load factors.
-Some smart EV charging stations can also provide you with data on your usage.
+Some smart EV chargers can also provide you with data on your usage.

 EV charger rebates